polarfire-soc/icicle-kit-reference-design/Readme.md

 HSS build v0.99.15 and greater has support for dynamic switching by re-configuring the MSS I/Os to select the SD configuration.
 The HSS will attempt to initialize an SD card on startup, if this initialization fails (e.g card not inserted) the HSS will print an MMC initialization failure message, switch the MSS I/O configuration to eMMC and set the SDIO_register bit low and attempt to initialize the eMMC.
 Once a memory source has been successfully initialized a success message will be printed.

 **Note:** currently these updates are not fully supported by the Libero SoC design suite - to accommodate this the MPFS HAL will be updated with a define to allow dynamic switching.
 As a result of this we will continue to provide separate eMMC and SD card scripts to generate MSS XML for each configuration until Libero SoC has full support for these updates.

+Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Raspberry Pi is a trademark of the Raspberry Pi Foundation.
+All other trademarks are the property of their respective owners.